Silbury Hill

 Silbury Hill is a prehistoric artificial chalk mound near Avebury in the English county of Wiltshire.
 It is part of the Stonehenge, Avebury and Associated Sites UNESCO World Heritage Site.
-At 39.3 m high, the hill is the second tallest prehistoric man-made mound in Europe (after the mound in Udine, Italy) and one of the largest in the world; it is similar in volume to contemporary Egyptian pyramids.
+At 39.3 m high, the hill is the tallest and second largest prehistoric man-made mound in Europe and one of the largest in the world; it is similar in volume to contemporary Egyptian pyramids.
 The site is in the care of English Heritage.

 Silbury Hill is part of the complex of Neolithic monuments around Avebury, which includes the Avebury Ring and West Kennet Long Barrow.
 Its original purpose is still debated.
 Several other important Neolithic monuments in Wiltshire, including the large henges at Marden and Salisbury Plain (Stonehenge), may be culturally or functionally related to Avebury and Silbury.